Sapa

 What are Sapa's specialties?

-• Com Lam (grilled rice in bamboo tube) (Street vendors or any restaurants)
+• Com Lam (grilled rice in bamboo tubes) (available at street vendors and local eateries)

 • Thang Co (Horse Meat Soup) (A Quynh Restaurant, Moment Romantic Restaurant)